legendcodermartino1245/ldac-optimization-guide/LDAC_Codec_Negotiation_Profile_Generation.md

 - If **LDAC is disabled globally** (HD Audio toggle OFF or LDAC toggle OFF):
   - Samsung devices often negotiate aptX automatically if supported by both device and headphones.
   - If aptX is not supported, Samsung falls back to **AAC** as the next override layer.
-  - Only if both aptX and AAC are unavailable will SBC be negotiated.
+  - Only if both aptX and AAC are unavailable may SBC be negotiated.

 - The same Samsung authority behavior applies for both aptX and AAC:
   - HD Audio toggle is often automatically re-enabled at connection when aptX- or AAC-capable headphones are paired.